Skip to content

 • Sand Springs and West Tulsa — established residential neighborhoods with mixed asphalt and metal share.
 Common job: full impact-rated upgrade.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Tulsa homeowners
+How we connect Tulsa homeowners

 Network contractors in the Tulsa metro carry Oklahoma roofing contractor registration through CIB, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For carrier-coordinated hail and tornado work we prefer Haag-certified inspectors — Oklahoma hail and storm claims are negotiated, not just submitted.